top of page

 EMDR can help effectively with:

 Attachment-based therapy focuses on how early relationships and life experiences shape the way you connect with others today.
-These patterns — often called attachment styles — can influence how you experience closeness, trust, communication, and emotional safety in relationships.
+These patterns can influence how you experience closeness, trust, communication, and emotional safety in relationships.

 If you’ve ever found yourself feeling anxious in relationships, pulling away when things get too close, or repeating the same patterns over and over, attachment-based work can help you understand why.